boyugou/Online-Mind2Web-Clean/README.md

 ## Tasks
 Online-Mind2Web includes 300 diverse tasks from 136 popular websites across various domains.
 It covers a diverse set of real-world user tasks, such as clothing, food, housing, and transportation, to evaluate web agents' performance in a real-world online environment.

+## Update Tasks

+We will regularly update Online-Mind2Web by replacing outdated or invalid tasks (e.g., due to website changes) to maintain its value as a rigorous benchmark for web agents.
 If you find any tasks are outdated, please reach out to us, and we will update them.

+To ensure fair comparisons, we will aim to keep the updated tasks on the same websites as before and with a similar reference length.
+Additionally, once agent performance saturates on Online-Mind2Web, we will also revise simple tasks to preserve its long-term value.

 ## Automatic Evaluator via LLM-as-a-Judge
 To enhance the reliability and scalability of the evaluation process in online environments, We propose a more reliable automatic evaluation method, which consists of three parts.
 (1) Key Point Identification: The model is prompted to identify several key points necessary for completing the task, based on the given instruction and task description.
 (2) Key Screenshot Identification: Important screenshots are selected from the agent’s trajectory to retain relevant visual evidence while discarding uninformative frames.
 (3) Outcome Judgment: Output the judgement result based on the task description, key points, key screenshots, and the action history.
 Our method preserves critical intermediate screenshots while mitigating the token overload issue.